How to Dig a Deep Hole for 4 Inch Fence Post

 Anchoring the Fence posts – Pouring concrete mix into the hole to keep the post stable is a common practice.
 Follow the correct concrete instructions, avoid a quick job as it will have minimal effect on the post.
 We advise using the least amount of water to set of the concretes chemical reaction as this will make it extremely hard and have the best effect on your fence posts.
 Get someone to hold the post once you have checked using a spirit level that is the correct gradient, then pour in the concrete mix.

 Hold the post until the mix is semi set, then use left over soil to cover the layer to reapply the natural look.

 Following this method is the most effective choice to undertake for your fence posts.
 Other methods will work but nothing comes close to the stability this method will ensure.

-Head on over to https://www.buyfencingdirect.co.uk/fence-posts/all-fence-posts where we have an abundance of posts all shapes and sizes which guarantee long lasting support for your fence panels at an extremely competitive price.
+Head on over to our dedicated fence posts page, by clicking on this link, where we have an abundance of posts of all shapes and sizes which guarantee long lasting support for your fence panels at an extremely competitive price.